KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 {{< sections >}}
 {{< section-left >}}

 These two are standard [XDG desktop file](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s06.html) properties.
 You can also translate these properties with `Name[fr]`.
 The translated `Name` is used in the "Add Widgets" list.
-The `Comment` is only used for the default tooltip subtext when the widget is added to a panel.
+The `Comment` (or in the json file names `Description`) is only used for the default tooltip subtext when the widget is added to a panel.

 {{< /section-left >}}
 {{< section-right >}}